redfolgersGA/code_gym/u1/resources/functional1.md

 };
 ```

-With `ourReduce` defined as above, we can now use it to find the sum of elements in an array and the greatest element in an array.
+We can now use `ourReduce` to find the sum of elements in an array, and the greatest element in an array.

 Sum: